Responsibilities of students preparing for careers as Occupational Therapists

 Students completing assignments in health-care facilities are required to comply with the facility's policies regarding privacy/confidentiality of patient information.

 Access to and ongoing use of a computer is required for all students to complete the Occupational Therapy Program successfully.
 Competency in the basic use of a computer is a requirement of graduation.
-Class assignments may require the use of a computer, and official program correspondence is often sent between weekend sessions via e-mail.
+Class assignments may require the use of a computer, and official program correspondence is often sent between weekend sessions via e-mail and webcam.

 Students may use computers while on campus in the computer lab and library, but they are also expected to have a computer with current Microsoft Office software and an Internet connection at home.